badsectorlabs/ludus/docs/docs/environment-guides/shadow-steps.md

 :::

-If you want a challange and want to do the lab with defender enabled, edit the `ad/SANS/data/inventory` file and change the last part to look like this
+If you want a challenge and want to do the lab with defender enabled, edit the `ad/SANS/data/inventory` file and change the last part to look like this

 ```
 ; allow defender